 Cardiac Concerns During and After Pregnancy

-While very uncommon, cardiovascular disease is one of the leading causes of maternal mortality in the United States (U.S.), Canada, United Kingdom (U.K.), Ireland, Australia, New Zealand, and the Netherlands, and these incidents are increasing.
+While uncommon, cardiovascular disease is one of the leading causes of maternal mortality in the United States (U.S.), Canada, United Kingdom (U.K.), Ireland, Australia, New Zealand, and the Netherlands, and these incidents are increasing.

 In the U.S. and U.K., there are also significant racial disparities, as Black, American Indian/Alaska Native, and Hispanic women are significantly more likely to die from a pregnancy-related cause (in general) than White women.
 Black women are also more likely to experience high blood pressure.